GelamiSalami/GelamiSalami/README.md

-### Hi there 👋 I'm GelamiSalami!
+### Hallo! 👋 I'm GelamiSalami!
-I'm a technical artist specialized in shaders and rendering.
-I am passionate about graphics programming in topics such as raytracing, raymarching/sphere tracing, SDFs, voxels, ray-traversal algorithms, spectral rendering, and iridescent materials, to name a few.
+I do shaders and rendering and everything graphics programming.
+I am very interested in topics such as raytracing, raymarching/sphere tracing, SDFs, voxels, ray-traversal algorithms, tilings and tesselations, iridescent materials, just to name a few.

-🔭 I’m currently exploring techniques on terrain rendering with quadtree displacement mapping and voxel rendering.
+🔭 I’m currently exploring falling sand simulations in compute shaders and writing about intersection functions in raytracing at [my blog](https://gelamisalami.github.io/blog/).

 <!--
 **GelamiSalami/GelamiSalami** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.